 The investments included under "#2 Other" are cash and cash equivalent securities, alternative asset class.
-The alternative asset class might include also UCITS hedge funds.
+The alternative asset class might include structured products, UCITS hedge funds or exchange traded notes on commodities such as gold or other metals.

 The first objective of this asset class is the diversification within the asset allocation.
 In any case, all underlyings mutual funds or ETFs or ETNs asset managers are analyzed and due dilligenced for their investment and operational processes.